chripell/flowsnoop/README.md

 cgo).
 Otherwise, the map handling logic is very similar to `ebpf2`, with double buffering.

+This is the best producer to use because it assures the sk_buffs are linearized.

 ## ebpf2

 `ebpf2` uses *CO-RE libbpf* library and so has no external